Pages

 Given below is my certificate

-(When I was working at Dematamalpelassa School in Uhana, Ampara in 1984.
+(When I was working at Dematamalpelassa School in Uhana, Ampara, 1984.
 We stayed at the teachers' quarters.
 With me is another teacher whose name is also Sarath from Ambalangoda)

 While I was in Dematamalpelassa school, I used to visit historic places in and around the Uhana area.
 We mostly used bicycles to visit places.
 I visited the place shown in the picture above with two teachers and some students from my school.